lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 with LPWA characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.

+The SCHC is indedependant of the LPWAN technology.

 # Vocabulary

 * CDF: Compression Decompression Function.
 Function used both to compress a field or to recover its original value in the decompression phase.